 Owner of Kensington Veterinary Hospital

-Dr. Tonya Gossard graduated from Western University of Health Sciences in 2013 and then completed an internship in small animal medicine and surgery before she joined the team at KVH in 2015.
-Her and her husband, Greg purchased Kensington Veterinary Hospital in January 2021.
+Dr. Tonya Gossard graduated from Western University of Health Sciences in 2013 and then completed an internship in small animal medicine and surgery and then began a career in small animal GP and Emergency medicine.
+In 2021, she purchased Kensington Veterinary Hospital.

 She is a native Minnesotan and earned her undergraduate degree from the University of Wisconsin-Madison.
 It was there that she met her future husband Greg.
-Looking for a change of scenery, they ventured to San Diego and 18 years later, are still happy to call this city home.
-They find themselves very busy with their two children, George (5.5), Sam (2.5) and one more on the way (arriving soon!)
-They also recently added a golden retriever puppy named Stevie and have a one-eyed cat named Gatsby.
+Looking for a change of scenery, they ventured to San Diego and 20 years later, are still happy to call this city home.
+They find themselves very busy with their three children, George (7.5), Sam (5) and Jackson (2).
+They also have a golden retriever named Stevie and have a one-eyed cat named Gatsby.
 Life is full and beautiful.
 Outside of work, the Gossard family loves to travel and enjoy all the outdoor lifestyle that San Diego has to offer.

-Dr. Gossard is trained in TCM and acupuncture and has special place in her heart for geriatric medicine.
+Dr. Gossard is trained in TCM and acupuncture and has a special place in her heart for geriatric medicine.
+Dr. Gossard’s priority as a veterinarian is to honor and share in the sacred human-animal bond.
 She finds it a great honor to love and care for you and your pets, throughout their lives.
-Dr. Gossard’s priority as a veterinarian is to honor and share in the sacred human-animal bond and cherishes the opportunity to be a part of your family.

 Before beginning her journey to the west coast, Caroline grew up in a small town in The Lone Star State thirty minutes east of Dallas.
 She originally attended Jacksonville State University on a Division I soccer scholarship, but completed her undergraduate degree in Agribusiness as an Oklahoma State University Cowboy.
 On the small island of Saint Kitts in the Caribbean, she attended Ross University School of Veterinary Medicine.
 When the lecture portion of her studies was completed she moved to Lafayette, Indiana where she completed her clinical year at Purdue University College of Veterinary Medicine.
 A rotating internship in small animal medicine and surgery at the VCA Emergency Animal Hospital and Referral Center took her from the Midwest and transplanted her here to the beautiful west coast.
 Dr. Seitz’s professional interests include cardiology and internal medicine.
 During her free time, she enjoys exploring all that San Diego has to offer, discovering new restaurants, and being close to the water.